Travel Tips for a F1 Barcelona Grand Prix weekend - JWT Travel

 WHERE TO STAY

-If you are travelling to the Formula 1 Spanish Grand Prix in Barcelona for a weekend of thrilling races, the best option is to stay in the city, as you can easily travel to the track in Montmeló by train.
+If you are travelling to the Formula 1 Spanish Grand Prix in Barcelona for a weekend of thrilling races, the best option is to stay in the city, as you can easily travel to the track in Montmeló by train and taxi.

 Staying in Barcelona city centre allows you to enjoy its vibrant atmosphere, great restaurants and bars in the evenings; and even spend some time sightseeing during the day if you have enough time.